Del Mar Photonics - Product brochures - Avionics Europe

 Trestles LH10-fs/CW laser system at UC Santa Cruz Center of Nanoscale Optofluidics

-Del Mar Photonics offers new Trestles fs/CW laser system which can be easily switched from femtosecond mode to CW and back.
-Having both modes of operation in one system dramatically increase a number of applications that the laser can be used for, and makes it an ideal tool for scientific lab involved in multiple research projects.
+switched from femtosecond mode to CW and back.
+Having both modes of operation in one system dramatically increase a

+Frequency-stabilized CW single-frequency ring Dye laser DYE-SF-007 pumped by DPSS DMPLH laser installed in the brand new group of Dr. Dajun Wang at the The Chinese University of Hong Kong.
 DYE-SF-077 features exceptionally narrow generation line width, which amounts to less than 100 kHz.
 DYE-SF-077 sets new standard for generation line width of commercial lasers.
 Prior to this model, the narrowest line-width of commercial dye lasers was as broad as 500 kHz - 1 MHz.
 It is necessary to note that the 100-kHz line-width is achieved in DYE-SF-077 without the use of an acousto-optical modulator, which, as a rule, complicates the design and introduces additional losses.
 A specially designed ultra-fast PZT is used for efficient suppression of radiation frequency fluctuations in a broad frequency range.
-DYE-SF-077 will be used in resaerch of Ultracold polar molecules, Bose-Einstein condensate and quantum degenerate Fermi gas and High resolution spectroscopy
+DYE-SF-077 will be used in resaerch of Ultracold polar molecules, Bose-Einstein condensate and quantum degenerate Fermi gas and High resolution spectroscopy |

 Other News